 This article features a Q&A interview with Cynthia Kupper, RD and CEO of the Gluten Intolerance Group.

 One person I’ve been curious about is Cynthia Kupper.
 I’ve been wanting to do a Q&A interview with her for awhile.
-So I reached out to Kupper to ask if she’d participate in an interview with me here at Good For You Gluten Free and guess what… she said, “Yes!”
+So I reached out to Kupper to ask if she’d participate in an interview and she said, “Yes!”

 The GIG is dedicated to educating the public, food manufacturers and restaurants about the realities of gluten-free living.
 The organization tirelessly helps educate restaurant owners and chefs about safe, gluten-free practices, and helps manufacturers create products safe for anyone who cannot eat gluten.